“Thanksgiving lessons jettison pilgrim hats, welcome truth”

 Daddy didn’t tell so many stories, but he certainly had at least one good one.
 By all reports, Rex Byerly was probably what we would now call mentally disabled.
 One morning when he didn’t want to go to school, so Daddy’s story went, Rex hid behind the window shades of his classroom on the southeast-facing side of Noftsger Hill School (the same room where I had Miss Setka in the fourth grade), pulled down to keep out the blazing sun of late morning.
 All the children laughed and pointed when they saw the crisp silhouette of Rex Byerly as the teacher entered the room.
 And when those sniggering hooligans from Noftsger Hill went to high school, they decided to mock the new-fangled idea of student government by electing Rex as the first student-body president of Globe High School.

-These stories were the glue that held the Culpepper-Bozzola union together as a family, and I feel pretty sure my sister still tells them to her granddaughter, Genevieve.
-We grew up in that kind household where we two sisters loved to pore over Mama’s photo album, and phrases from our family stories (Stillwater pencil, mad dog) never failed to cause peals of laughter.
+These stories and others of the sane ilk were the glue that held the Culpepper-Bozzola union together as a family, and I feel pretty sure my sister still tells them to her granddaughter, Genevieve.
+We grew up in the kind of household where we two sisters loved to pore over Mama’s photo album, and phrases from our family stories (Stillwater pencil, mad dog) never failed to cause peals of laughter.

 Fairy tales and Bible stories

 A larger circle was enclosed by the fairy tales and nursery rhymes we heard at our parents’ knees as children.
 We all knew the lessons imparted by “my, what big teeth you have” and “not by the hair of my chinny-chin-chin.”
 We learned about tuffets and curds and whey because of Little Miss Muffet.
 We were afraid when Hansel and Gretel got lost in the woods, and we rejoiced when Cinderella put her foot into the glass slipper.
 Not only our parents, but also our teachers repeated these stories in the comforting sameness of childhood.